 On the right side there’s a delete button that will deactivate and remove the Automation.
 Remember that it cannot be undone!

 What if an Automation isn’t showing up?

-If the newly added Automation doesn’t show up, you may need to clear the cache in your browser or open your site using a new private/incognito window.
-This is caused by the fact, that some of the data is saved in the cache and that the Automation is sent once per session.
+If a newly added Automation doesn’t show up, you may need to clear the cache in your browser or open your site using a new private/incognito window.
+This is caused by the fact that some of the data is saved in the cache and that an Automation is sent once per session.

 The best way to test any changes is to use a private/incognito window.
-It always opens a new session and will display the current state of the the website.
+It always opens a new, clean session and will display the current state of the the website in a reliable way.

-You can also clear the cache in your browser and refresh the page - this will also force the changes to appear on your site.
-For more info on how to wipe it, please check this site.
+You can also clear the cache in your browser and refresh the page - this will force the changes to appear on your site.
+For more info on how to clear the cache it, please check this site.